Blog/Tesamorelin vs Sermorelin vs Ipamorelin

 Head-to-Head: Bodybuilding and Recovery

-Ipamorelin's selectivity means no cortisol elevation, which is important for athletes.
-Cortisol is catabolic; elevated cortisol after training sessions would counteract the anabolic GH signal.
+Ipamorelin's selectivity means no cortisol elevation.
+Cortisol is catabolic; any GH secretagogue that elevates cortisol post-training counteracts the anabolic GH signal.
 GHRP-6 and GHRP-2 both raise cortisol.
-Ipamorelin does not.
+Ipamorelin does not, at any tested dose.

 When paired with CJC-1295 (no DAC), the combination delivers GH pulses through two pathways 2-3 times daily, timed around training and sleep.
-This protocol produces the highest acute GH spikes of any non-HGH approach in practical use.
+This protocol produces the highest acute GH spikes of any non-HGH secretagogue approach.
+For the full stack breakdown, see CJC-1295/ipamorelin benefits.

-Tesamorelin's potency makes it effective for recomposition, particularly for reducing stubborn visceral fat in the abdomen.
-Sermorelin is a gentler option suited for beginners or those prioritizing general recovery over maximum GH output.
-For training-focused peptide protocols, see our peptides for bodybuilding guide.
-For CJC-1295 stacking data, see the CJC-1295/ipamorelin benefits guide.
+Tesamorelin's potency makes it effective for recomposition, particularly reducing stubborn visceral fat.
+Sermorelin works as a gentler starting point suited for beginners or those prioritizing general recovery over maximum GH output.
+For training-focused context, see peptides for bodybuilding and peptides for muscle growth.

 Side Effects Compared

 All three peptides are well tolerated at standard doses.
-The side effect profiles overlap but have distinct differences.
+The profiles overlap but have meaningful differences.

 Side EffectTesamorelinSermorelinIpamorelin